 Endodontics (often referred to as root canal therapy) is the area of dentistry dealing with the prevention, diagnosis, and treatment of disorders of the dental pulp.
-This treatment is designed to save diseased or injured teeth.
+This treatment is designed to attempt saving diseased or injured teeth.

 Dentists will help you maintain your natural teeth for as long as it’s feasible for the simple reason your natural teeth are the best thing for your oral health.
 Which is why root canal therapy is carried out.

-Root canal therapy is necessary when the nerve of a tooth (or pulp) becomes diseased or infected.
+Root canal therapy is necessary when the nerve of a tooth (or pulp) becomes diseased or infected predominantly by bacteria.
 In such cases the nerve of the tooth must be removed.
-If a patient’s tooth pulp becomes irritated, bacteria will begin to grow within the tooth.
-This growth results in pressure and causes pain as well as possible facial swelling to the patient.
-If root canal therapy is not performed eventually bacteria will destroy the pulp.
-The bone structure around the tooth will then become infected and will inevitably lead to tooth loss.
+Otherwise, bacteria will begin to grow within the tooth (root canal system).
+This growth results in pressure and pain.
+If root canal therapy is not performed, bacteria will eventually destroy the pulp which can lead to facial swelling for the patient.
+The supporting structures around the tooth will then become infected and will inevitably lead to tooth loss.
 Previously, if a tooth became infected or diseased it would have simply been removed.
 Today however, every possible step is taken to save all teeth and enabling you to keep your natural teeth for life.

-To determine if root canal therapy is necessary, x-rays would be taken at your dental consultation after which point, a series of appointments would be assigned to you for your root canal therapy.
-You only need the pulp of your tooth while it is erupting.
+To determine if root canal therapy is necessary, we will perform clinical tests.
+Your dentist also may take x-rays at your dental consultation.
+Afterwards, our team will assign appointments to you for your root canal therapy.
+The most important function of the pulp is to guide tooth’s eruption.
 Once your tooth has come through, the pulp is no longer strictly necessary for the survival of the tooth.
 Which is why it’s okay to remove all the pulp and the nerves – if necessary – from your tooth.